tirgardev/face-registration-system/README.md

-# face recognition attendance system
+# Face Recognition Attendance System

 ## Overview
 This is a face recognition system that can register new faces, recognize known faces, and maintain attendance records.
 The system uses Python and popular computer vision libraries to perform these tasks.